OHCA Policies and Rules

 (11) Physical therapy services.

-(B) Physical therapy services are authorized as ADH care therapy enhancement and are a maximum of one (1) session unit per day of service.
+(B) Physical therapy services may be authorized as ADH care therapy enhancement and are a maximum of one (1) session unit per day of service.
 Payment is not allowed solely for written reports or record documentation.

 (12) Speech and language therapy services.